• Skip to primary navigation

 • Anaheim Peppers - 500 to 2500 Scoville Units

 Canned Chipotle Peppers in Adobo sauce is the hero of this recipe.
 Heat tolerance in recipes is varies to personal taste.
-This Chipotle Tomato Salsa is medium-spicy.
-Add 2 generous tablespoons of chopped Chipotles, taste and adjust to taste.
+This Smokey Salsa is medium-spicy.
+Add 2 generous tablespoons of chopped Chipotle Peppers, taste and adjust as needed.
 You can't take away spicy heat, but it's easy to add in!

-Fresh Jalapeños are most commonly used in homemade salsas, but they aren't actually very hot.
-If you want to add jalapeño spice, increase to 1 cup of chopped Jalapeños.
-Keep the Jalapeño seeds in the salsa, which is the spiciest part of peppers.
+Fresh Jalapeños are most commonly used in homemade salsas, but they aren't actually very hot (in my opinion).
+If you want to add extra Jalapeño heat and flavor, add 1 cup of chopped Jalapeños.
+Also keep the Jalapeño seeds in the salsa, which is the spiciest part of peppers.

-Here are some medium spice pepper suggestions.
+Here are some medium-spice Pepper suggestions.
 Use the Scoville Heat Units as your guide.
-Substitute Jalapeños with any spicy pepper of your choice.
+You can substitute Jalapeños with any Spicy Pepper of your choice.

 • Jalapeño Peppers - 2500 to 8000 Scoville Units